Research

 2) Improving Immunity with Nano/Biomedicine: Our immune system can detect and eliminate foreign pathogens by generating systemic immune responses.
 Developing a novel strategy that harnesses the potential of our immune system to sense and eradicate tumors could bring innovative changes to cancer therapy.
 Our lab is working on novel anti-cancer immunotherapy strategies based on nanomedicine/biomedicine, effectively manipulating the immune system and tumor cells to eliminate primary and metastatic tumors through educated immune responses.
 On the other hand, dysregulated immune responses are highly associated with various immune diseases.
 Thus, another goal of our research is to develop novel anti-inflammation immunotherapy strategies based on nanomedicine/biomedicine for effective management of immune system disorders.

 3) Manipulating Microbiome with Nano/Biomedicine: Advances in genome sequencing technology, big data analysis, and bioinformatics have allowed us to extract meaningful insights from microbiome data.
 This has revealed that the gut microbiome plays a crucial role in immune tolerance, systemic immune responses, and the induction, development, severity, and treatment of various systemic diseases.
-Therefore, we seek to develop a novel strategy harnessing the tremendous potential of the gut microbiome to improve drug efficacy and/or directly manage diseases.Â
+Therefore, our research seeks to develop innovative strategies that harness the immense potential of the gut microbiome to improve drug efficacy and directly manage diseases.